PioRomo/131-email-client/meetings.md

 # MEETINGS

 ### 2023-04-07 10:30 - 13:20
- -All members present for meeting
+ * All members present for meeting
- -Brian has done his two functional requirements
+ * Brian has done his two functional requirements
- -Pio has done his two functional requirements
+ * Pio has done his two functional requirements
- -Jin is finished with his two functional requiements -Barak will finish his functional requirements by 2:30 pm -Milestone 1 will be submitted before 4 pm today
+ * Jin is finished with his two functional requiements
+ * Barak will finish his functional requirements by 2:30 pm
+ * Milestone 1 will be submitted before 4 pm today

 ## 2023-04-14 2:00 - 2:30
  -All members present for meeting